Manulife logo

 Here is a helpful video series that explains how to create a budget and track expenses in excel.
 You can use the same method with a pen and paper.

-Use an app:
+Use an app

-Some of these apps are free while others come at a monthly cost.
+Some of these apps are free, while others come at a monthly cost.
 Several of these apps also analyze your spending.

 Supplies needed:

-Watch the below video for instructions:
+Watch the video below for instructions:

 Take Action

-Before the end of the week, set aside some time to review your own spending and create a budget.
 Planning is the best way to take control of your financial future.

 This Byte has been authored by